tulz-app/frontroute/website/src/main/resources/doc/reference/built-in-path-matchers.md

 ## `segment(oneOf: Seq[String]): PathMatcher[String]` and `segment(oneOf: Set[String]): PathMatcher[String]`

+If the path is non-empty:

-* Matches (and consumes) a single segment if it is contained in the provided `oneOf` collection.
+* matches (and consumes) a single segment if it is contained in the provided `oneOf` collection.
+* provides the matched segment;
-* Rejects if the segment doesn't match the provided string.
+* rejects if the segment doesn't match the provided string.

-* Provides the matched segment.
-* Rejects if there are no more unmatched segments left.
+Rejects if there are no more segments left.

 ```scala
 path(segment(Seq("some-page", "another-page"))) { matched =>